 Through this your child will learn patience, perseverance, respect, goal orientated motivation, cooperation, and more all while engaged in a fun fitness activity.

-It's really easy.
-Just come along to one of our training sessions.
-Their first session is free so they can get a feel for what we do and if our dojo would be a good fit for them.
+This session is free so they can get a feel for what we do and if our dojo would be a good fit for them.
 Don't worry about equipment, they just need loose comfortable clothes, like a tracksuit or martial arts uniform and we will provide the rest.

 If you want to talk to one of our instructors just click here to send us an email.